 1. LatentView is experienced in data cleansing, validation and, gap and impact analysis.
 We helped our client improve the accuracy, consistency and planning of the data layer.

 2. LatentView collaborated with the dedicated leads in each focus area to define the business problems in a structured manner and estimate an approximate impact.

 3. As experts in analytics consulting, LatentView can use its experience in other industries to derive cross-pollinated ideas, scope out solutions to the selected use cases and, work as an extension of the focus areas.
 We are also equipped to provide the necessary resource pool that is required for projects in each focus area.

-As businesses keep evaluating different structures to organize their analytics talent, it is important to realize that people, process and technology are the keys to unlock business value.
+As businesses keep evaluating different analytics team structures to organize their talent, it is important to realize that people, process and technology are the keys to unlock business value.
 There could be infinite ways to organize a team.
 There is no one size fits all approach.
 Nevertheless, it is important to ensure that it is aligned with the business goals and analytics culture of the organization.
 As quoted by Davenport, “There are always issues around data quality, data governance and data integration across large organizations.
 That never goes away.”